bft-ai-2025/bft-ai-2025.github.io/index.md

 - **Theory**: Convergence guarantees and models under adversarial conditions
 - **Infrastructure**: Tools, datasets, reproducibility

-Join us in shaping the future of **robust AI systems and trustworthy distributed infrastructures**.
+Join us in shaping the future of ithe intersection between Byzantine fault tolerance and AI.

 ---

 ## Important Dates

-> (All deadlines are at 23:59 AOE)
+ (All deadlines are at 23:59 AOE)

 | Event                   | Date            |
 |-------------------------|-----------------|